The following comprise the Scriptural beliefs of Crossroads Baptist church and its members.

 We believe that man was created in the image and likeness of God; but that in Adam's sin the human race fell, inherited a sinful nature, and became alienated from God.
 Man is totally depraved and, of himself, utterly unable to remedy his lost condition.
 (Gen. 1:26-27; Rom.
 3:22-23; 5:12; 6:23; Eph.
 2:1-3; 4:17-19)

 We believe that salvation is the gift of God brought to man by grace and received by personal faith in the Lord Jesus Christ, Whose precious blood was shed on Calvary for the forgiveness of our sins.
-We believe that all sins, except blasphemy of the Holy Spirit, are forgivable.
+We believe that Jesus’ sacrifice was sufficient payment for all sin.
 (John 1:12; Eph.
 1:7; 2:8-10; 1 Pet.
 1:18-19; Matt.
-12:31-32; 1 John 1:9) We believe that salvation in inclusive of the following doctrines expressed in the Bible.
+12:31-32; 1 John 1:9) We believe that salvation is inclusive of the following doctrines expressed in the Bible.

 We believe that in order to be saved, sinners must be born again; that the new birth is a new creation in Christ Jesus; that it is an instantaneous act and not a process; and is the miraculous result of repentance toward God and faith in our Lord Jesus Christ.
 In the new birth, the one dead in trespasses and sins is made a partaker of the divine nature and receives eternal life, the free gift of God; that the new creation is brought about in a manner above our comprehension, solely by the power of the Holy Ghost in connection with divine truth; so as to secure our voluntary obedience to the Gospel; that its proper evidence appears in the holy fruits of repentance and faith and newness of life.
 (John 3:3; II Cor 5:17; I John 5:1; I john 3:6-7; Acts 16:30-33; II peter 1:4; Rom 6:23; II Cor 5:19; Col 2:13; John 3:8.)